Last fact-checked: 13 August 2020

-A hip replacement is surgery to replace a damaged hip joint (or joints) with an artificial one.
-It is indicated when everyday activities such as standing or moving around become impossible due to pain, or through injury.
+Hip replacement surgery, as the name suggests, replaces a damaged hip joint (one or both) with an artificial one.
+The need for this surgery is indicated when everyday activities, such as standing or moving around, become difficult due to pain caused by degeneration or injury.

-The hip joints are the largest in the body, and support the upper body when doing pretty much everything from standing, bending, stretching, walking, running and just sitting.
-In healthy hip joints, the bones are connected to each other lubricated ligaments, which help prevent friction.
+The hip joints are the largest in the body and support the upper body when doing pretty much everything from standing, bending, stretching, walking, running and just sitting.
+In healthy hip joints, the bones are connected to each other with lubricated ligaments, which help prevent friction.
 Hip joints can become damaged either through injury, or some other conditions, including osteoarthritis or rheumatoid arthritis.
-Many conditions damaged the hips are age-related and usually occur in adults over 60 years old.
+Many conditions that damage the hips are age-related and usually occur in adults over 60 years old.

-If you are having persistent problems, either due to pain or immobility of your hip, with everyday activities, including getting dressed or driving, then you may be a candidate for hip replacement.
+If you are experiencing persistent problems, either due to pain or immobility of your hip, or with everyday activities, including getting dressed or driving, then you may be a candidate for hip replacement.
 If you have injured or fractured your hip, a hip replacement may be necessary.

-A hip replacement will relieve pain, improve function and help you to move around which will, overall, give you a better quality of life.
-You must be prepared for some discomfort and to work hard on regaining your mobility after surgery.
+A hip replacement will relieve pain, improve function and help you to move around.
+The result is a much better quality of life.
+However, you must be prepared for some discomfort and hard work on regaining your mobility following surgery.

-Thailand is not just a world center for cosmetic surgery—it has more than its fair share of specialist surgeons across every specialty, and orthopaedic surgery is no exception.
-Bangkok is the nation’s capital, and so it follows there are more specialist orthopaedic centers here than anywhere else in the country.
+Thailand is not just a world center for cosmetic surgery—it also has more than its fair share of specialist surgeons across every specialty, and orthopaedic surgery is no exception.
+As Bangkok is the nation’s capital, it follows there are more specialist orthopaedic centers here than anywhere else in the country.

 With the latest technology, modern, contemporary facilities and skilled surgeons, Bangkok offers patients world-class services, and a commitment to customer care which is often head-and-shoulders above the quality patients receive at home.